The Weir

 PERFORMER

-Brant has worked in theatre for over 40 years.
-He has acted for the South Australian Theatre Company, Sydney Theatre Company, Red Phoenix, Adelaide University Theatre Guild among others.
-He was also a regular voice actor for Radio National.
-He has directed plays for the Adelaide University Theatre Guild, Red Phoenix and Actually Acting.
-Brant has received four Adelaide Critics’ Circle Individual awards for acting and directing, a Best Actor award from TASA and directed and performed in many other award-winning productions.
-He last appeared at Holden Street Theatres in Red Phoenix’s production of Hangmen by Martin McDonough.
+Brant is a multi award winning actor and director who has worked in theatre and film for over 40 years.
+He has acted for the State Theatre Company of SA, Sydney Theatre Company, Red Phoenix, Adelaide University Theatre Guild and Holden Street Theatres Inc. among others.
+He was also a regular voice actor for Radio National and has directed plays for the Adelaide University Theatre Guild, Red Phoenix and Actually Acting.
+He last appeared at Holden Street Theatres in TILL T HE STARS COME DOWN and Who’s Afriad of Virginia Woolf?

 • Close-up of a smiling woman with short brown hair, wearing drop earrings and a black sleeveless top, standing outdoors with a blurred group of people and green trees in the background.